rpatra98/tripchallan/README.md

 - **Company**: Can view and manage assigned Employees
 - **Employee**: Can view their profile and coin transactions

+## Company Fields

+Companies in CBUMS now include additional fields:

+- **Company Type**: Classification of the company (Manufacturing, Trade/Retail, Services, etc.)
+- **GSTIN**: GST Identification Number for tax purposes
+- **Logo**: Company logo image
+- **Documents**: Multiple document uploads for company verification
+- **Active Status**: Companies can be activated/deactivated by admins

+These fields help with better organization and management of companies in the system.

 ## License

 [MIT](LICENSE)